ethanlshen/ethanlshen.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi!
 I am a student at the University of Washington double majoring in Computer Science and Math.
 I also study history on the side.
 I currently work as a research assistant at the [RAIVN Lab](https://raivn.cs.washington.edu/) under [Prof. Ali Farhadi](https://homes.cs.washington.edu/~ali/) and [Prof. Ranjay Krishna](https://www.ranjaykrishna.com/index.html), as well as a research intern on the [OLMo team at Ai2](https://allenai.org/olmo).
-I work closely with [Aditya Kusupati](https://adityakusupati.github.io/) and [Matt Wallingford](https://mattwallingford.github.io/).

 My current research interests include:
 - Understanding the internal behavior of vision and language models.